petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 and run, and again, the thing actually works, perhaps the next study can be done much more quickly.
-I've heard quite a few stories of grad students being handed code from their predecessors with no instructions on how to run it, no version history, no test suite, etc., and apparently that's common enough to make a PhD Comic about it:
+I've heard quite a few stories of grad students being handed code from their departed predecessors with no instructions on how to run it, no version history, no test suite, etc., and apparently that's common enough to make a PhD Comic about it: